cmu-csd-phd/csd-blog/website/content/2026/enso.md

 ❸ **Per-Packet Overhead:** The packetized interface also adds significant overhead due to per-packet metadata.
 NICs communicate with the CPU through a PCIe interconnect, whose limited bandwidth must be shared between the data itself and any metadata.
 Since software needs to post a buffer to the NIC for every packet, and the NIC must send software a descriptor for every packet, the packetized interface consumes a significant fraction of PCIe bandwidth just to exchange metadata.
 High-performance network stacks such as DPDK, a library for kernel-bypass networking, employ batching.
 But while this saves CPU cycles, it does nothing to reduce per-packet metadata.
 As a result, when processing small packets, the bottleneck becomes PCIe rather than the CPU: the system cannot reach the full speed of the network link no matter how many cores it uses.

 The following interactive diagram illustrates the issue.
 Note the PCIe efficiency counter in the bottom right corner, which shows the percentage of PCIe bandwidth used for payload vs. metadata.
-With small packets (64&#8239;B), the PCIe efficiency can be as low as 61%, meaning that 39% of the PCIe bandwidth is used for metadata.
+With small packets (64 B), the PCIe efficiency can be as low as 61%, meaning that 39% of the PCIe bandwidth is used for metadata.

 <div style="margin: 1.5em 0;">
 <iframe class="enso-sim"
-  src="./simulator.html?title=Per-Packet Overhead · Receiving 64%E2%80%AFB packets&iface=packetized&format=packet&size=64&cache=0&locked=1&speed=2&l1d=0&play=m=The packetized NIC needs to send a descriptor for every packet.,r,1000,r,1000,r,1000,r,1000,c,r,1000,c,r,1000,c,r,m=These descriptors cause PCIe bandwidth to be wasted with metadata.,1000,c,r,1000,c,r,1000,c,r,1000,c,r,1000,c,r,1000,c,r,m=With small packets (e.g.%2C 64%E2%80%AFB) the PCIe efficiency can be as low as 61%25.,1000,c,r,1000,c,r,1000,c,r,1000,c,r,1000,c,r,1000,c,r,1000,c,r,1000,c,r,1000,c,r,1000,c,1000,c,1000,c,1000,c,1000,m=" title="Packetized NIC interface per-packet overhead for 64&#8239;B packets" width="100%" height="500" style="border:none;display:block;" loading="lazy"></iframe>
+  src="./simulator.html?title=Per-Packet Overhead · Receiving 64%E2%80%AFB packets&iface=packetized&format=packet&size=64&cache=0&locked=1&speed=2&l1d=0&play=m=The packetized NIC needs to send a descriptor for every packet.,r,1000,r,1000,r,1000,r,1000,c,r,1000,c,r,1000,c,r,m=These descriptors cause PCIe bandwidth to be wasted with metadata.,1000,c,r,1000,c,r,1000,c,r,1000,c,r,1000,c,r,1000,c,r,m=With small packets (e.g.%2C 64%E2%80%AFB) the PCIe efficiency can be as low as 61%25.,1000,c,r,1000,c,r,1000,c,r,1000,c,r,1000,c,r,1000,c,r,1000,c,r,1000,c,r,1000,c,r,1000,c,1000,c,1000,c,1000,c,1000,m=" title="Packetized NIC interface per-packet overhead for 64 B packets" width="100%" height="500" style="border:none;display:block;" loading="lazy"></iframe>
 </div>